Best Balance Transfer Credit Cards in Canada (2026): 0% Rates Compared

 5. Have a Post-Promo Plan

 The 0% window ends.
 If you still carry a balance at that point, know your card’s ongoing rate.
-MBNA, CIBC, and BMO all revert to 12.99%—manageable.
-Scotia reverts to 19.99%—problematic.
+MBNA and RBC revert to 12.99% and CIBC to 13.99%—manageable.
+BMO reverts to 15.99% and Scotia to 22.99%—both worth a plan to avoid.
 If you’re heading toward the end of your promo period with a remaining balance, decide now: keep the card at the ongoing rate, apply for another balance transfer to a new card, or explore a low-interest credit card as a longer-term home for the remaining debt.

 Stuck in the minimum payment trap?
 See how minimum payments keep you in debt for decades and what to do about it.